gvwilson/sensibleadventures/iffy/iffy.md

 The Marine who had caught the toolboxes paid no attention to the burnt smell as she pulled the battery and ammunition clips from her partner's body.
 *It's her conditioning,* Iffy thought.
 *Like Jeep when he came back.
-He just don't feel it.*
+She just doesn't feel it.*
 She swallowed hard to stop herself from throwing up.

-The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled like sweat and machinery.
+The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zagging corridor that smelled like sweat and machinery.
 Pipes ran along the ceiling,
-a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized repair bots that were now scurrying madly to defend the mansion.
+a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized repair bots that were now scurrying to defend the mansion.

 "Any theories, doctor?" the governor asked.